-[ST] Section 6.2 states that the connection will be rejected if certificate validation fails and that the TOE does not store any credentials so no specific method of secure credential storage is implemented.
+[ST] Section 6.2 states that the connection will be rejected if certificate validation fails.

 FCS TLSC EXT.1.1

 The evaluator shall also check the operational guidance to ensure that it contains instructions on configuring the product so that TLS conforms to the description in the TSS.